octovolt/CyclochronJS/README.md

 # CyclochronJS
-Circular MIDI sequencer and rhythm generator.
+A circular MIDI sequencer and rhythm generator utilizing the Web MIDI API.